 - Asset-level reporting: Measure utilization, maintenance costs, and fuel use to improve resource allocation.

-- Flexible billing: Customize contracts with varied billing options to match customer requirements.
+- Flexible billing: Customize contracts with a range of billing options to meet customer requirements.

 - Part-level tracking: Monitor warranties by individual parts to claim eligible repairs and cut maintenance expenses.